North Freshwater Fish Report

 Click here to see all the reports in the online edition of WON

-LAKE OROVILLE — Similar to Folsom Lake, king salmon action is bound to improve as the water cools and the kings move up to feed on the bait schools.
-Holdover rainbows are possible for trollers pulling a variety of shad-patterned spoons at depths to 40 feet.
-Bass fishing remains solid as the spotted bass are feeding heavily on the pond smelt, and a variety of techniques are effective.
-Boat inspections for golden mussels are required at the North Forebay at Garden Ave and Highway 70.
+LAKE OROVILLE — The spotted bass have gone on a tear with a ‘red hot’ bite remain with jigs in both shallow and deep water.
+Fog has enveloped the lake over the past several weeks, but it hasn’t stopped the bass from being on the chomp.
+Joseph Orozco of Bass Union has put his clients onto spotted bass to 4 pounds along with smallmouths to 3 pounds on his Bass Union jigs.
+Numbers have been outstanding.
+Rainbow trout and king salmon have been slow, but the rainbows are coming closer to the surface.
+Boat inspections for golden mussels are required at the North Forebay at Garden Ave and Highway 70 from 8:30 am to 4:30 pm.
+The Spillway and Loafer Creek ramps close at 6:30 daily with Bidwell Canyon and Lime Saddle closing at 6:30 pm from Monday through Thursday and at 8:00 pm on Friday through Sunday.
 If the boat is wet, a decontamination must occur, and it takes around 10 to 15 minutes depending upon the size of the boat.
 Owners have the option to have a vessel decontaminated at a DWR-designated decontamination station where they will receive a blue Oroville seal and may launch immediately.
-The lake dropped 15 feet within the past two weeks to 792.42 feet in elevation and 59%.
-Four club tournaments are scheduled through the end of October with three more club events in November as major circuits are avoiding the lake due to restrictive fees.
+The lake dropped 2 feet within the past two weeks to 765.40 feet in elevation and 51%.
+No bass tournaments are scheduled through the end of December as major circuits are avoiding the lake due to restrictive fees.

 Click here to see all the reports in the online edition of WON